Environmental Considerations

 Since FY2016, to strengthen the engagement with suppliers, major suppliers including all property management companies that IRM uses as a vendor have been evaluated by conducting surveys at the start of the contract and annually in accordance to the policy, on how they are addressing sustainability issues.

-Since IRM believe it is important to have our major suppliers’ understanding and cooperation, on FY2017 IRM have re-notified our Green Procurement Guideline to our major venders, property management companies and building management companies.
+Since IRM believe it is important to have our major suppliers’ understanding and cooperation, IRM have notified our Sustainability Procurement Guideline to our major venders, property management companies and building management companies.

 By investing in various kinds of urban properties, ADR promotes the reduction of environmental burden and contribute to the revitalization of cities and communities.